 Typically carrying more than 100 cadets, the vessel operates as a floating academy, with students living and studying on board as part of their maritime education.
 It is affiliated with Gdynia Maritime University, whose cadets regularly take part in international voyages.

-Members of the public are able to board the vessel at the rear of Douglas Sea Terminal today from 9am to 12.30pm and again from 3.30pm to 4.30pm.
+Members of the public were able to board the vessel at the rear of Douglas Sea Terminal on Saturday and Sunday, while a number of Polish seafarers were seen out in the streets of Douglas over the weekend.